erickbennett/s3-video-analytics/README.md

 ## Purpose
 AWS S3 bucket logging creates text files that are stored in another S3 bucket.

-This application will read all log files and generate a dynamic Shiny App.
+This application will read all log files and generate a dynamic Shiny App that allows the user to check and uncheck multiple criteria.

 The S3 log bucket being analyzed is generated from visits to a video webapp.